 5. Quality of Information and Advice

-Information and advice provided within the service should be accurate, up to date and consistent with other sources of information and advice.
+It should be accurate, up to date and consistent with other sources of information and advice.
 Staff providing information and advice within a local authority and other frontline staff should be aware of accessibility issues and be appropriately trained.
 See Section 8, Accessibility of Information and Advice.

-All reasonable efforts should be taken to ensure that information and advice provided meets the individual’s requirements, is comprehensive and is given at an early stage.
-The local authority must seek to ensure that all relevant information is available to people for them to make the best informed decision in their particular circumstances.
-Omission or withholding of information would be at odds with the duty as set out in the Act.
+All reasonable efforts should be taken to ensure that information and advice provided meets the adult’s requirements, is comprehensive and is given at an early stage.
+The local authority must make sure that all relevant information is available to people so they make the best informed decision in their particular circumstances.
+Leaving out or withholding information is not acceptable.

-There will be some circumstances where impartial information and advice are particularly important and the local authority should consider when this may be best provided by an independent source, rather than by the local authority itself.
-This is particularly likely to be the case when people need advice about how and whether to question or challenge the decisions of the local authority or other statutory body.
+There will be some circumstances where impartial information and advice are particularly important and the local authority should consider when this may be best provided by an independent organisation, rather than by the local authority itself.
+This is particularly likely to be the case when people need advice about if, how and when to question or challenge the decisions of the local authority.

 The local authority must ensure that information and advice is provided on:

 - how the local care and support system works locally – about how the system works.
-An outline of what the ‘process’ may entail and the judgements that may need to be made.
-Including specific information on what the assessment process, eligibility, and review stage is, how to complain or make a formal appeal to the authority, what they involve and when independent advocacy should be provided and be widely available.
-This also includes wider information and advice to support individual wellbeing; the charging arrangements for care and support costs (utilising current and developing national resources; how a person might plan for their future care and support needs and how to pay for them, including provision for the possibility that they may not have capacity to make decisions for themselves in the future
+This includes an outline of what the ‘process’ may involve e and the judgements that may need to be made; specific information on what the assessment process, eligibility, and review stages are; how to complain or make a formal appeal to the authority, what this involves; and when independent advocacy should be provided.
+It also includes wider information and advice to support individual wellbeing; the charging arrangements for care and support costs ; how a person might plan for their future care and support needs and how to pay for them, including provision for the possibility that they may not have capacity to make decisions for themselves in the future;

 - how to access the care and support available locally – where, how and with whom to make contact, including information on how and where to request an assessment of needs, a review or to complain or appeal against a decision;

 - the choice of types of care and support, and the choice of care providers available in the local area – including prevention and reablement services and wider services that support wellbeing.
 Where possible this should include the likely costs to the person of the care and support services available to them.
-This should also include information on different types of service or support that allow people personal control over their care and support for example, details of Independent Service Funds, and direct payments (see Market Shaping and Commissioning of Adult Care and Support);
+Information on different types of service or support that allow people personal control over their care and support for example, details of Independent Service Funds, and direct payments should be included;

-- how to access independent financial advice on matters relating to care and support – about the extent of their personal responsibilities to pay for care and support, their rights to statutory financial and other support, locally and nationally, so that they understand what care and support they are entitled to from the local authority or other statutory providers.
-Including what information and advice people may wish to consider when making financial decisions about care so that they can make best use of their financial resources and are able to plan for their personal costs of care whether immediately or in the future;
+- how to access independent financial advice on matters relating to care and support – including the extent of their personal responsibilities to pay for care and support, their rights to statutory financial and other support, locally and nationally, so that they understand what care and support they are entitled to from the local authority or other statutory providers.
+Details of the information and advice people may wish to consider when making financial decisions about care so that they can make best use of their financial resources and are able to plan for their personal costs of care whether immediately or in the future;

 - how to raise concerns about the safety or wellbeing of an adult with care and support needs and also consider how to do the same for a carer with support needs.